AB1908/CS-Books/readme.md

 # README

-This repository is to create a comprehensive list of textbooks and useful references for a Computer Science and Engineering Curriculum.
-This is an ongoing effort, and contributions are not welcome at the time.
-As this is in a very early stage, most of the structure and/or layout has not been decided and will be changed as seen fit.
-As of now, content below is also present in its separate file labeled Curriculum.
+This repository is intended to create and maintain a comprehensive list of textbooks and useful references for a Computer Science and Engineering Curriculum.
+This is an ongoing effort, and contributions, though welcome need to abide by the contributing guidelines so as to maintain order.
+In case you wish to contribute, please find the PR template at contributing.md .

 # CS Curriculum Textbooks and References